Gatada/MultiResolutionCameras/README.md

 * **Render <Integer>**: Renders only the current subset of selected cameras in the custom resolution; tick the checkbox to include the camera in the set.
 * **Renders All**: Yep, you guessed it, this button renders all cameras in the scene with the custom resolution (if one is set).

-Using this button will render in the custom resolution is one is set, othewise default resolution will be used.
+Using this button will render in the custom resolution is one is set, otherwise default resolution will be used.

 Please note that changing the scene resolution will **not** automatically update the cameras with default resolution.
 Tap the wrench of the cameras that you want to update after a scene resolution change.